 That was a joyful thought to feel.

-The Cowboy told me to come look.
+The Cowboy hollered to come look.
 I left Sadie’s room and turned to walk down the hall, expecting to see his shoulders slumped and weary, but instead, the kids were grinning and looking at me, and there it was: the headboard at the end of the hall, inside our bedroom door.

-The Cowboy was dripping with sweat and was looking around for his hammer to bang the end caps back on the top and bottom of the side posts.
+The Cowboy was dripping with sweat and was looking around for his hammer to bang the end caps back on top and bottom of the side posts.
 He’d figured that if they were removed and the bedroom door was taken off its hinges, he’d have the extra inch he needed, just enough to slide the headboard through when tilted at an angle.
 And he was right.

 I don’t know why God loves me.
 After all that he’s done for me over all of my life, I don’t know why this rainbow connected me to hope and to him and his love in a fresh way.